sandpiper-framework/sandpiper/test/api/README.md

 ⇨ http server started on [::]:8081
 ```

+You should now have two servers listening for commands on separate "ports" and accessing their own data pools.

 Change Insomnia's "Active Environment" from "Primary" (green) to **"Secondary"** (red) using the drop-down menu so we can run API requests against the secondary server.
 Use the Login request to get an authentication token.
 Then Add "Company 1".

 ```